CollinErickson/GauPro/cran-comments.md

+I  just submitted version 0.2.0 last week and got an email from Brian Ripley notifying me of some minor issues.
+I believe I have fixed these, but I didn't get the same issues on my laptop or Travis so I can't be certain.

 ## Test environments
 * local Windows install, R 3.4.1
 * win-builder
 * Ubuntu 12.04.5 LTS, R 3.4.1 (Travis)

 ## R CMD check results
-There were no ERRORs or WARNINGs on Windows using R 3.3.1.
+There were no ERRORs or WARNINGs on Windows using R 3.4.1.
 There is 1 note.

 "